Oh hey there! Today, I’m taking you outdoors for a visit of our favorite gathering spot at home: our San Francisco rooftop patio!

 For the plants, I picked mostly Mediterranean species: lavender, rosemary, santolina, thyme, sage, an olive tree, a Meyer lemon tree, a Mission fig tree or a jasmine vine.
 To hide our 3 San Francisco city trash bins (not pictured!), I positioned a planted bamboo as a green screen, away from the general view.
 With such a glorious view of San Francisco, who wants to see trash cans? ;-)

-As much as I’ve tried taking still shots of this magical space and how we live in it (check my Instagram highlight called “The patio” to have other peeks!), something was missing.
+As much as I’ve tried taking still shots of this magical space and how we live in it, something was missing.
 So I commissioned one of my favorite artists in the whole world and filmmaker en herbe, Inès – who just finished her freshman year of cinema studies in Los Angeles – to create a video tour of our patio!
 Ready?
 Bonne visite!

 I got a lot of questions on Instagram messaging about the products I use in our patio, so here are my favorites: